*Updated: October 17th, 2022

 We’re with you.
 We get it.
 We’re always looking for ways to streamline, automate, and just make things simpler.
 This is where online tools for business owners and content creators shine!
 They help you get your work done in the most efficient way possible.

 Just be sure that in your quest to make things simpler, you don’t accidentally create a process that isn’t replicable.
 If it can’t be easily repeated, then it’s definitely not simple.

 We tackled this subject back on May 27th in the BlogPaws Community Facebook group during one of our educational livestreams.
-This list includes the tools we discussed, and a few new ones we’ve learned about.
+This list includes the tools we discussed and a few new ones we’ve learned about.
 If you are a member, you can watch the replay here.